Chipmaker Nvidia hires CFO, ends two-year search

-SAN FRANCISCO Chipmaker Nvidia (NVDA.O) said on Monday it had appointed a former Cisco (CSCO.O) and Microsoft (MSFT.O) executive as its new chief financial officer, ending a search of more than two years after its previous CFO left.
+SAN FRANCISCO Chipmaker Nvidia said on Monday it had appointed a former Cisco and Microsoft executive as its new chief financial officer, ending a search of more than two years after its previous CFO left.

 Colette Kress, who has worked in the technology industry for 24 years, replaces interim CFO Karen Burns, who stepped in after Nvidia's previous CFO David White left in May 2011 for personal reasons.